 6. Use A Headlight, Day and Night

 The front lights serve 2 purposes; for you to see when it’s dark and for you to be seen during the day.
 Newer models have a feature called Daytime Run Lights in which the light beams are altered to make you visible to drivers, especially around urban areas where there can be many distractions.

-Take into consideration the brightness, weight, mounting type and battery run times before buying the front lights.
+Take into consideration the brightness, weight, mounting type, and battery run times before buying the front lights.

-7. Use A Rear Light
+7. Use A Tail Light

-Rear lights are important both during the day and night to help you be seen.
+Taillights are important both during the day and night to help you be seen.

-Always, make sure your batteries are fully charged.
-You don’t want to run out of batteries mid-ride especially in the dark.
+Always make sure your batteries are fully charged.
+You don’t want to run out of batteries mid-ride, especially in the dark.

-8. Use A Bicycle Bell
+8. Use A Bike Bell

-If you’re looking for a sleek and low profile bell, have a look at the Knog Oi.
+If you’re looking for a sleek and low-profile bell, have a look at the Knog Oi.

 9. Wear High Visibility Clothing

-A cyclist without lights or bright clothing are almost invisible to a driver until the very last moment.
+A cyclist without lights or bright clothing is almost invisible to a driver until the very last moment.

-10. Always Wear A Bicycle Helmet
+10. Wear A Bike Helmet

-If you’re wearing a helmet, you shouldn’t just wear any helmet but helmet that fits the circumference of your head.
-Tighten and straps and the helmet should feel snug.
-Make sure you wear the helmet correctly.
+If you’re wearing a helmet, you shouldn’t just wear any helmet but a helmet that fits your head’s circumference.
+Tighten and straps, and the helmet should feel snug.

-DO NOT use the same helmet after it’s damaged in a crash.
+Please DO NOT use the same helmet after it’s damaged in a crash.
 Helmets are designed to crack upon impact to protect your head.